hyds/hds-merge-db/README.md

 ### Clash Actions
 You can specify a set of finite actions that you want the script to perform when it finds a clash.
 Action options are increment, decrement, append, prepend.
-The actions are essentially your business rules.
+The actions are essentially your business rules for merging.

 In the example below SAMPNUM will be increment by one for the RESULTS table